Joel Goodwin, Writer & Founder

-Eric can be contacted through e-mail on eric at oncamazotz.com.
+Eric can be contacted through e-mail on eric at smallbatch.fm.

 Many Electron Dance articles have been noted in Rock Paper Shotgun as well as Critical Distance.
 Electron Dance is most famous for finding Marvel Brothel, posting the best Neptune's Pride game diary in the world and working to get exposure for Richard Hofmeier's Cart Life.
 The comment discussions here are some of the best to be found on the videogaming internet.

-Electron Dance publishes an article every Tuesday with occasional bonus posts on Friday.
+Electron Dance tries to publish an article every Tuesday with occasional bonus posts.
 If you're interested in a trip through the archives, try one of the links below.

 Rules of the Game

 - PC is king.
 Electron Dance steers clear of console or mobile game coverage (exception: Enslaved to the Rhythm).

 - Electron Dance is averse to previews unless the game can actually be played (exception: Angry Young Men).
 Joel doesn't like to be part of the pre-game hype which makes him an accomplice in the post-game disappointment.